pkurjanowicz/CORS_bummer/readme.md

 # How to get around CORS
+Keep in mind these instructions are for if you are completely doing this from scratch and not cloning my repo.
+If you are cloning my repo you can skip the npm i --save steps

 ## General Concept
 Cross-origin resource sharing (CORS) is a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.